-All officers will upload BWC data daily when they are working regular duty, overtime or in an offduty capacity.
-The department recognizes that officers may create BWC data during off-duty or overtime situations and will not have immediate access to upload the data.
-If an officer has recorded evidentiary data relating to an arrest and/or a Response to Resistance or Aggression (RRA), the officer must upload the BWC prior to end of their shift.
-If an officer is working in an off-duty or overtime capacity and has BWC data related to something other than an arrest and/or RRA, the officer should upload the data no later than the end of the officer's next regular shift.
+All officers will upload BWC data daily when they are working regular duty.
+The department recognizes that officers may create BWC data during off-duty or contractual overtime situations and will not have immediate access to upload the data.
+If an officer has recorded evidentiary data relating to an arrest and/or a Response to Resistance or Aggression (RRA), the officer must upload the BWC at the conclusion of the incident or prior to the end of their shift.
+If an officer is off-duty or working in a contractual overtime capacity and has BWC data related to something other than an arrest and/or RRA, the officer should upload the data no later than the end of the officer's next regular shift.

-For example: An officer working off-duty creates a video for an incident report or general citizen contact that does not result in an arrest or RRA.
+Example #1: An officer working contractual overtime creates a video for an incident report or general citizen contact that does not result in an arrest or RRA.
 This officer should upload their video no later than their next scheduled shift.

-An officer conducts a traffic stop on their way home that does not result in an arrest or RRA.
+Example #2: An officer conducts a traffic stop on their way home that does not result in an arrest or RRA.
 This officer should upload their video no later than their next scheduled shift.

-SECTION 17.
+SECTION 18.
 CRITICAL OR SIGNIFICANT INCIDENTS

 - A. In the event of a Critical Incident all officers who are involved or who witness the incident shall turn off their BWCs only when instructed by a supervisor or investigator assigned to the incident.
-It is the responsibility of the scene supervisor to ensure compliance with this section. - a.
-Note that General Order 246.09 Critical Incidents requires officers involved in a critical incident to give the first responding non-involved field supervisor a brief, factual, public safety statement of the event for the purpose of focusing the investigative efforts, which will include, but is not necessarily limited to assisting in identifying and locating suspects, victims, witnesses, evidence, and any other information deemed pertinent to public or officer safety. - B. All involved or responding officers must maintain custody of their BWC equipment until the forensic services unit or crime lab of the investigating agency takes custody of the equipment.
-In the event that an officer will be photographed as part of the investigation, the officer should leave their uniform intact, including BWC equipment, until photographs are completed.
+It is the responsibility of the scene supervisor to ensure compliance with this section. - 1) Note that General Order 246.09 Critical Incidents requires officers involved in a critical incident to give the first responding non-involved field supervisor a brief, factual, public safety statement of the event for the purpose of focusing the investigative efforts, which will include, but is not necessarily limited to assisting in identifying and locating suspects, victims, witnesses, evidence, and any other information deemed pertinent to public or officer safety. - B. All involved or responding officers must maintain custody of their BWC until the investigating agency directs data should be uploaded to storage.
+In the event an officer will be photographed as part of the investigation, the officer should leave their uniform intact, including BWC equipment, until photographs are completed.
 The department will ensure that all video is properly uploaded.
 Once all uploads are complete, BWC equipment will be returned to the officer, or their supervisor, unless the device itself is evidence beyond any data created by the BWC.
-If the BWC device is evidence it must be handled in the same manner as any other evidence. - C. In the event an outside agency crime lab or the forensic services unit does not respond to a Critical Incident, the supervisor must ensure BWC Data is properly uploaded before returning the BWC to the officer.
+If the BWC device is evidence, it must be handled in the same manner as any other evidence. - C. In the event an outside agency investigative unit does not respond to a Critical Incident, the supervisor must ensure BWC data is properly uploaded before returning the BWC to the officer.

-SECTION 18.
+SECTION 19.
 PRIVATE, CONFIDENTIAL AND PUBLIC BWC DATA